The PGA is governed by a Board of Directors, to which the CEO, Vocational Membership Council and Tournament Players Council all report.

 PGA of Australia Board

 Rodger turned professional in 1974 and spent his regular career playing mainly on the PGA Tour of Australasia and the European Tour.
 His seven European Tour wins included two of Europe's most prestigious tournaments; the British PGA Championship, which he won in 1986 at Wentworth Club, and the season ending Volvo Masters, which he claimed in 1991.
-His best finish on the PGA Tour was a tie for fifth at the 1986 NEC World Series of Golf.
+In 1986 Rodger had a wonderful three week run winning the Australian Open, Air New Zealand Shell Open and the New Zealand Open in consecutive weeks.

 David became a member in 1991 and has served on the NSW/ACT Divisional Committee for 9 years, 6 of those as Chairman.
 David is the Head Professional at Morisset Country Club in Lake Macquarie, a position he has held for 11 years.
 David believes that if you give your golfers an experience that exceeds their expectations; they will support you in return.
 David proudly represents PGA Members, accepting the role as Director to ensure PGA Members have a voice and passionately represents the interests of all PGA Members.